Algorithms for solving variational inequalities and saddle point problems with some generalizations of Lipschitz property for operators: Introduction

 We consider the variational inequality problem under the assumption of Relative boundedness of the operator $g$, which is the modification of the aforementioned Relative Lipschitz condition for functionals.
 We introduce the modification of the Mirror Descent method to solve such variational inequality problems.
 The proposed method guarantees an $(\varepsilon+\sigma)$--solution of the problem after no more than iterations, where $M$ is the Relative boundedness constant, which depends on the characteristics of the operator $g$ and $R$ can be understood as the distance between the initial point of the algorithm and the exact solution of the variational inequality in some generalized sense.
 The constant $\sigma$ reflects certain features of the monotonicity of the operator $g$.
 An $(\varepsilon+\sigma)$--solution of the variational inequality is understood as the point $\Tilde{x},$ such that

-The paper consists of the introduction and 3 main sections.
-In Sect. \ref{section_Saddle_Point_Problem}, we consider the strongly convex-concave saddle point problem in non-a smooth setting.
+The paper consists of the introduction and three main sections.
+In Sect. \ref{section_Saddle_Point_Problem}, we consider the strongly convex-concave saddle point problem in a non-smooth setting.
 Sect. \ref{sect_comparision}, is devoted to some numerical experiments concerning the methods, recently proposed in \cite{UMP} and the analysis of their asymptotics in comparison with the method proposed in Sect. \ref{section_Saddle_Point_Problem}.
 In Sect. \ref{sect_mirror_VI}, we consider the Minty variational inequality problem with Relatively Bounded operator.

 To sum it up, the contributions of the paper can be formulated as follows: